History of Carrots - A Brief Summary & Timeline

 Brief Carrot History and Timeline

 Wild carrot appears in many temperate regions of the world, far beyond its Mediterranean and Asian centres of origin where this plant displays great diversity.
-It is quite possible that ancient cultures in those regions used wild carrot as a herb, and it is also quite likely that the seeds were used medicinally in the Mediterranean region since antiquity (Banga 1958).
-Almost certainly the wild and early forms of the domesticated carrot were used as a herb and a medicine before they were used as a root vegetable in the conventional sense of that term today.
-There is good evidence that wild carrot is the direct progenitor of the cultivated carrot (Simon 2000).
+Almost certainly those ancient cultures in these regions used wild and early forms of the domesticated carrot as a herb and a medicine before they were used as a root vegetable in the conventional sense of that term today.
+It is also quite likely that the seeds were used medicinally in the Mediterranean region since antiquity (Banga 1958).
+There is good genetic evidence that wild carrot is the direct progenitor of the cultivated carrot (Simon 2000).
 Selection for a swollen rooted type suitable for domestic consumption undoubtedly took many centuries.

 Both the wild and the cultivated carrots belong to the species Daucus carota.
 Wild carrot is distinguished by the name Daucus carota, Carota, whereas domesticated carrot belongs to Daucus carota, sativus.